adamghill/adamghill.github.io/_posts/2018-12-01-optimize-the-django-orm.md

 {% endfor %}{% endraw %}
 ```

 In the code above, each book in the `for loop` in `index.html` will call the database again for the author's name.
-So, there would be 1 database call for all of the books, and then an additional database to get each author's name.
+So, there would be 1 database call to retrieve the set of all books, and then an additional database call for every book in the list.

 The way to prevent the extra database calls is to use [`select_related`](https://docs.djangoproject.com/en/2.1/ref/models/querysets/#select-related) to force Django to join to the other model once and prevent subsequent calls if that relation is used.